“The love that dare not speak its name”

 This map examines two different types of anti-LGBT laws.
-The first map shows countries that outlaw same-sex relations between consenting adults.
-The second map shows countries that criminalize forms of gender expression, such as “imitating the opposite sex.”
+The red dots indicate countries that outlaw same-sex relations between consenting adults.1 The blue dots indicate countries that criminalize forms of gender expression, such as “imitating the opposite sex.”
+2

 - laws that outlaw same-sex relations